Myggski/asteroids-scriptable-objects/README.md

 # asteroids-scriptable-objects

 This is my gradable assignment called `asteroids-scriptable-objects` for the course **Development tools in game projects** at [Futuregames](http://futuregames.se/).
-You control a spaceship that destroys asteroids, it's a classic spaceshooter game.
+You control a spaceship that destroys asteroids, it's a classic spaces-hooter game.

 ***Coded by Tomas Wallin***

 ## What I did

-In this course you had the options to select 3 different types of assignments:
+In this course you had the option to select one of 3 different types of assignments:
 1. **Scriptable Events Feature.**\
 Implement a gameplay feature using one or more Scriptable Events.
 2. **Asteroid Destroyer.**\